Eyes on This: Retrospect

-In 1999, Ego Trip's editors ranked the album No. 17 in their list Hip Hop's 40 Greatest Album by Year 1989 in Ego Trip's Book of Rap Lists.
+In 1999, Ego Trips editors ranked the album No. 17 in their list "Hip Hop's 40 Greatest Album by Year 1989", in Ego Trip's Book of Rap Lists.

 Alex Henderson of AllMusic commented that the album "tends to be one-dimensional lyrically -- she spends too much time bragging about how superior her rapping skills are and how inept sucker MCs are.
 Though it's hard not to admire the technique and strong chops she displays on such boasting fare as "Shut the Eff Up!
 (Hoe)" and "Slave 2 the Rhythm," she's at her best when telling some type of meaningful story."
 He also considered "Cappucino" the most outstanding song on the album "Were everything on the album in a class with "Cappuccino," it would have been an outstanding album instead of simply a good one."